Ignác Goldziher: Islamic studies

 Goldziher's influence was a result of his careful investigation of pre-Islamic and Islamic law, tradition, religion and poetry, in connection with which he published a large number of treatises, review articles and essays contributed to the collections of the Hungarian Academy.

-Goldziher's own analyses were limited to and sampled from legal and theological hadith, but his approach was extended into other categories of texts in the ensuing years, including Quran commentary, sira literature, and more, especially by Henri Lammens and Leone Caetani in the immediate years following his major work.
-Another effect of his work has been to shift the conversation away from the study of the type of history that can be reconstructed from these types of sources, which Goldziher thought was very little, and into what they tell us about how Muhammad was represented in the second and third centuries of the Islamic era in literary sources.
-Some have sought to counter or refute Goldziher, such as by arguing for a larger role in the written transmission of hadith from early periods (such as by the Turkish scholar Fuad Sezgin, and among others like Azami and Abbott), although this approach has not found much traction amongst other scholars.
-Broadly, Goldziher's contention that hadith tell us little about the 7th century or the life of Muhammad has been widely accepted.
+Goldziher's own analyses were limited to and sampled from legal and theological hadith, but his approach was extended into other categories of texts in the ensuing years, including Quran commentary, sirah literature, and more, especially by Henri Lammens and Leone Caetani in the immediate years following his major work.
+Another consequence of Goldziher's work has been to shift the conversation away from the study of the type of history that can be reconstructed from these types of sources, which Goldziher thought was very little, and into what they tell us about how Muhammad was represented in the second and third centuries of the Islamic era in literary sources.

+Several scholars have challenged aspects of Goldziher’s conclusions, particularly his skepticism regarding the early written transmission of hadith.
+Among those advancing alternative models are Fuat Sezgin, Mustafa Aʿzami, Nabia Abbott, and Ibrahim Al-Sakran who argue for a more substantial role of written documentation in the formative period of hadith literature and supporting the use of the methods of the early Islamic scholars to parse out fabricated reports.
+However, according to Daniel W. Brown, this approach has not found much traction amongst other scholars, "Goldziher’s broad premise won the day: the vast bulk of the hadith literature will be of little help as a source for seventh‐century Arabia or the career of the Prophet, rather it will provide evidence about the beliefs of the Muslim community and the development of Islamic law and piety."
+Harald Motzki has also criticized Goldziher using source-critical methods, disputing the precision of his methods of dating hadith, arguing that his skepticism was excessive, and that more rigorous methods, such as isnad-cum-matn analysis, can date traditions earlier, to the late first or early second century after Muhammad.
+However, given these disagreements, Motzki's critique was "not to argue for the authenticity of hadith in the general sense".

 Along with Joseph Schacht (1902–1969), who expanded on his work, Goldziher is thought to have authored one of the "two influential and founding works" of Islamic studies or "Orientalist" studies (Goldziher's being Muslim Studies) according to Mohammed Salem Al-Shehri.